whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2024-fall/03-video-motion-tracking/03-07-which-reality-video-assignment.md

 Review the artists and videos on the [green screen video art](./03-01-green-screen-video-art.md) page.
 Watch the videos, visit the artists' websites, go down algorithmic rabbit holes on YouTube and Vimeo.
 Make notes about what you find interesting and why.
 Also, take a second look the artists and videos on the [Abstract Video](../02-video-selection-tools-and-effects/02-09-abstract-video.md) page in the previous module.

-Use a combination of [chroma keying](../02-video-selection-tools-and-effects/02-02-chroma-key-basics.md), [rotoscoping](../02-video-selection-tools-and-effects/02-07-roto-brush-tool-after-effects.md), luma keys, [generative video](./03-02-generate-abstract-video.md), [found footage](../02-video-selection-tools-and-effects/02-12-public-domain.md), sounds, 3D environments and other video compositing techniques.
+Use a combination of [chroma keying](../02-video-selection-tools-and-effects/02-02-chroma-key-basics.md), [rotoscoping](../02-video-selection-tools-and-effects/02-07-roto-brush-tool-after-effects.md), [generative video](./03-02-generate-abstract-video.md), [found footage](../02-video-selection-tools-and-effects/02-12-public-domain.md), sounds, 3D environments and other video compositing techniques.

 ### Final Video Requirements

 - Minimum 30 seconds to a maximum of 60 seconds
-- At least one self generated analog abstract video, can use more
+- At least one self generated abstract video created in camera
 - At least one self generated digital abstract video, can use more
 - At least one green screen shot, can use more
 - At least one camera tracking shot, can use more